 - Spider veins

 Vascular conditions such as spider veins, broken capillaries and telangiectasia are usually found on the face, thighs, legs, calves and arms.
 Red birthmarks such as port wine stains can also be treated with this type of laser.

 VBeam lasers are fitted with a unique cooling spray making treatments quick, comfortable and relatively painless.
-The majority of clients do not require any local anaesthetic, though we offer our clients this option.
+The majority of patients do not require any local anaesthetic, though we offer our patients this option.

 Your eyes will be well protected with safety shields or glasses.
 Laser light energy is delivered accurately to the predetermined area.
 You may briefly feel a warm sensation as the laser pulses are absorbed by the undesired blood vessels.
 Your treatment may take a few minutes to half an hour, depending on the size of the treated area.

 A common side effect from this treatment is discoloration of the vein and bruising that appears as faint, purplish tints around the treated area.
 This usually resolves within days.
 At first, you may have a “cat scratch” like appearance at the site of the treated vessels that lasts for 1 – 2 days and this area may be sensitive to the touch with a mild sunburn-like sensation.
 Most redness, swelling and sensitivity resolves within 2 – 3 days.
 Your treating specialist will be able to answer your questions about these temporary skin changes and how they can best be alleviated or hidden.